Ferris-Labs/site-draft/content/en/docs/User Guide/dashboard_landing_page.md

 linkTitle: "Dashboard"
 weight: -10
 description: >-
-     An overview of the FerrisFX Dashboard.
+     Overview of the FerrisFX Dashboard.
 ---

+The FerrisFX Dashboard on the Landing page provides a handful of insights and analytics.
+It can be adapted based on customers requests and needs.

 ### Getting Started